 Intuitive Eating

 “There’s a useful tool that extends to principle #10 for “gentle nutrition” for meals.
 Visualize your plate as a lopsided peace sign (see figure below).
 As you can see, the plate is mainly filled with carbohydrate-rich foods (grains, fruits, and vegetables).
 This tool serves two purposes.
-First it gives you an easy-to-remember guide for healthy eating, and second it helps to serve as a reminder to keep the peace with food.
-Remember, this is just a guide, not a rigid edict.
+First, it gives you an easy-to-remember guide for healthy eating, and second, it helps to serve as a reminder to keep the peace with food.
+Remember, this is just a guide, not a rigid mandate.
 There are days when your intuitive signals send you to a different balance of foods than is on this diagram.

 Bright Line